Common dentures problems (and what you can do about them)

 How can we help?

-At Impressions Dental Studio, we offer a comprehensive range of services, including partial dentures; full dentures; implant-supported-dentures; immediate dentures; relines and repairs.
+At Impressions Denture Studio, we offer a comprehensive range of services, including partial dentures; full dentures; implant-supported-dentures; immediate dentures; relines and repairs.
 If you are interested in finding out which type of dentures are best suited to your needs, we encourage you to come in and see us.
 We will explain all of your options to you and guide you through your treatment.

-To find out more about the services that we offer at Impressions Dental Studio, please have a look here.
+To find out more about the services that we offer at Impressions Denture Studio, please have a look here.
 If you would like to book an appointment, give us a call on 1300 85 20 30 or please get in touch here.